rickwassing/cicada-develop/docs/overview-interface.rst

 Delete Annotation Types
 -----------------------

 Different thresholding methods can be used to Annotate the various data types.
-Refer to the section on :ref:`Annotation <link>` for in-depth instructions.
+Refer to the section on :ref:`Annotating Acceleration <analysis-annotate-acceleration-ggir-top>` and :ref:`Annotating Light <analysis-annotate-light-top>` for in-depth instructions.

 To delete Annotations of the same type,